 You will either need a premise or a personal licence.
-In some cases you may need a club premises certificate, if you are a qualifying members’ clubs.
+In some cases, you may need a club premises certificate, if you are a qualifying members’ club.

 While you are not required to have a personal licence to be employed in a pub or other business that sells alcohol, premises licensed to sell alcohol must have a designated premises supervisor, who holds a personal licence.
 Personal licences allow you to sell alcohol on behalf of any business that has a premises licence or club premises certificate.